-Some of the ideas will be familiar for you since these are well-known tips that help convert more site visitors into customers.
-So, you can analyze your sales, think of the strategies that helped you convert more leads, and implement them in your nudge marketing campaign.
+Some of the ideas may be familiar to you since these are well-known tips that help convert more site visitors into customers.
+You can analyze your conversion rate, single out the strategies that helped you convert more leads, and implement them in your nudge marketing campaign.

-Each of us has once missed some profitable opportunity; whether it was a missed 50% discount on a sweater or lack of seats for the performance, it sticks in our mind.
-The next time we meet a time-limited offer, our subconscious reminds us about this painful experience.
-This phenomenon is called fear of missing out.
-As a result, a person is afraid of missing another valuable deal, makes impulse purchases.
+Each of us has once missed some profitable opportunity — whether it was a missed 50% discount on a sweater or a lack of seats for an event, it sticks in our mind.
+Next time we see a time-limited offer, our subconscious reminds us of this painful experience.
+As a result, we are afraid of missing another valuable deal and make impulse purchases.

 Marketers are familiar with this phenomenon and use it quite effectively to drive more sales.
-You can see an example of an email campaign promoting a hot deal with the help of FOMO.
+Take a look at an example of an email campaign promoting a hot deal with the help of FOMO.

 This is another powerful marketing technique that encourages people to take action.
-Let’s say you are hesitating about which restaurant to visit.
-You see that one of them has a long queue.
-Suppose, that will make you consider it the best choice since people have already been there and trust it.
+Let’s say that you are hesitating about which restaurant to visit, and you see that one of them has a long queue.
+You will probably consider it the best choice since people have already been there and trust it.

-Social proof means that people look at the behavior of large groups of clients or opinion leaders and make a decision accordingly.
+Social proof means that people look up to companies’ existing clients’ or thought leaders’ opinions and make decisions accordingly.
 They trust the choice of authoritative people.
-Marketers use this strategy to drive the attention of leads and convert them into clients.
-Below you can see how a company encourages users to use their services with the help of social proof.
+Marketers use this strategy to drive leads’ attention and convert them into clients.
+Below you can see how a company encourages users to leverage their services with the help of social proof.

-Placing a functional product label is a new black today.
-Brands follow the most popular trends and use them in their selling techniques to increase their revenue.
-They enhance product characterizes with some unique features which people can’t ignore.
-Eco-awareness and recycling are gaining momentum today, so brands don’t miss their opportunities to take advantage of these facts.
-Besides, people buying eco products and recycled items feel that they care about our planet.
+Placing a functional product label is the new black today.
+Brands follow the most popular trends and use them in their selling techniques to increase revenue.
+They enhance product characteristics with unique features people can’t ignore.
+Eco-awareness and recycling are gaining momentum today, so brands don’t miss the opportunity to show that they care about our planet.

-The North Face knows something about nudge marketing and uses this technique to promote their clothes from recycled materials.
+The North Face knows something about nudge marketing and uses this technique to promote the company’s clothes from recycled materials.
 This way, the brand positions itself as eco-aware and helps customers feel that they bring value by buying their goods.

-This marketing technique is used by companies that provide several options for the same product or several pricing plans.
-The goal is to persuade a customer to buy the most expensive product by demonstrating the features of others on its background less valuable.
+This marketing technique is used by companies that provide multiple versions of the same product or several pricing plans.
+The goal is to persuade a customer to buy the most expensive product by presenting other items’ features as less valuable in comparison to it.
 This way, customers are sure that this most expensive item is the best choice.
-An example of this phenomenon includes selling small, medium, and large portions of coffee or fries, where the difference between medium and large options is insignificant.
+Examples of this phenomenon includes selling small, medium, and large portions of coffee or fries, where the difference between medium and large portions is insignificant.

 Spotify provides a comparison table for users to choose the best fit for them.
-The most expensive option strikes an eye immediately with its bunch of features while the price difference is not that big.
+The most expensive option immediately strikes the eye with its long list of features and little price difference.

-Now that you know the most effective techniques, we’ll share some more inspiring examples of nudge marketing that stand out from the crowd.
+Now that you know the most effective nudge marketing techniques, we’ll share some inspiring examples that stand out from the crowd.